 In today’s uncertain world, businesses must build supply chains that are not only efficient but, crucially, also resilient.
 Disruptions, including natural disasters, geopolitical tensions, or pandemics, can significantly impact the flow of goods and materials.
 A resilient supply chain can withstand such disruptions and continue to operate with minimal impact.

-To build resilience, businesses should aim in theirsupply chain planning to diversify their supplier base.
+To build resilience, businesses should aim in their supply chain planning to diversify their supplier base.
 Relying solely on a single supplier or geographic region for critical materials can expose the business to significant risk in the event of a disruption.
 Instead, companies should establish relationships with multiple suppliers across different regions to ensure a more flexible and reliable supply chain.

 Risk management is also a fundamental component of building resilience.
 Companies need to conduct regular risk assessments to identify potential vulnerabilities in their supply chain and develop contingency plans for addressing them.
 This includes maintaining safety stock levels, establishing alternative transportation routes, and ensuring that suppliers have robust disaster recovery plans.